 Do the Seven-Minute Exercise

-I've found doing this to be fun and effective—in fact, it's based on a scientifically proven HICT (high-intensity circuit training) workout to help you burn fat and improve your cardiovascular health.
-But even if you don't have an Alexa, you can still lead the workout yourself at home.
+I've found doing this to be fun and effective—in fact, it's based on a HICT (high-intensity circuit training) workout, which promises to help you burn fat and improve your cardiovascular health.
+But even if you don't have an Alexa, you can set up your own short circuits in your living room.

 Find a Buddy

 There's strength in numbers—literally.
 The Köhler Effect suggests that a person will work harder as a member of a group than when working individually, which rings especially true from a fitness perspective.

-I somehow convinced my boyfriend to come with me to a yoga class at a local studio, and he fell in love with it so much that he set a recurring calendar reminder so that we stick to it.
-Having him as my yoga buddy means that I have someone to push me to go even when I'm not in the mood, and there's also that element of guilt that I'm letting him down if I decide to skip out.
+I somehow convinced my boyfriend to come with me to a yoga class at a local studio, and he fell in love with it so much that he set a recurring calendar reminder so we would stick with it.
+Having him as my yoga buddy means I have someone to push me to go even when I'm not in the mood, and there's also that element of guilt that I'm letting him down if I decide to skip out.

 Try Self-Led Yoga

 For those days when my workload piles up or I have a schedule conflict and can't make it to yoga class, I utilize YouTube yoga.
-There are so many good channels and teachers that make being an at-home Yogi a breeze.
-One of my favorite channels is Yoga With Adriene, which boasts a slew of different videos like total body workouts, targeted yoga (like yoga for abs or—get this—your feet), and beginner's yoga.
+There are so many good channels and teachers that make being an at-home yogi a breeze.
+One of my favorite channels is Yoga With Adriene, which boasts a slew of different videos like total-body workouts, targeted yoga (like yoga for abs or—get this—feet), and beginner's yoga.
 Just set up your laptop, lay down a mat, press play, and flow.

 Do Something You Love

 Take the Stairs

 Every time there's a choice between taking an escalator or the stairs, I always opt for the staircase.
 I try to do the same thing in lieu of using an elevator, though, admittedly, my office and my apartment are on the 18th and 24th floors, respectively, so I tend to take the elevator in these cases.